Advocating for Positive Change

 • Develop pathways to homeownership specifically for households at or below the ALICE Threshold

-• Support fund development to rehabilitate existing housing and maintain current owners in their homes
+• Support fund development to rehabilitate existing homes and help current owners remain housed

-• Limit or cap property tax increases for kūpuna and long-time homeowners living in their primary residence
+• Limit or cap property tax increases for kūpuna and long-time owner-occupants

 Increased Financial Stability & Equity

-• Develop living wage income opportunities and/or reduce household costs
+• Expand living wage income opportunities and/or reduce household costs

 • Increase minimum wage to meet or exceed ALICE Threshold